The Contemporary Art Centre is currently closed. We are changing the exhibition. We will reopen on October 16.

 Granite

-Navakas’ sculpture in the central part of the yard is made from various kinds of granite, which use contrasting techniques of surface processing: cutting and burning of huge stone pieces combined with glazed surfaces.
+Navakas’ sculpture in the central part of the yard is made from various kinds of granite, which employ contrasting techniques of surface processing: cutting and burning of huge stone pieces combined with glazed surfaces.
 This six-part sculptural composition, weighing more than 50 tonnes, creates a consonant architectural unity in the CAC Sculpture Yard.
 The mass of the work evokes viewers’ fantasies and speaks about the importance of the notion of size to the artist.
-Relations between the sculpture’s parts and the rigorous materiality creates a playful contrast with the paradoxical and openly ironic title of the work.
+Relations between the sculpture’s parts and the rigorous materiality create a playful contrast with the paradoxical and openly ironic title of the work.

 Pakui Hardware